 Contact us

-Want to know more about the Resilient Water Accelerator or get involved?
-Email us: [email protected].
+Email us to find out more about the Resilient Water Accelerator or get involved.

-As part of this work, we commissioned a Landscape Analysis of Climate Finance for Water from the Overseas Development Institute.
+As part of our work to break down barriers to investment, we commissioned a Landscape Analysis of Climate Finance for Water from the Overseas Development Institute.
 Published in November 2020, the report indicates the desperately low levels of climate finance available for adaptation interventions, especially for basic water, sanitation and hygiene.
+This was updated in November 2022.